4 / 5 Stars

 USAA Value's diversified, low-turnover approach has paid off.

-As of November 05, 2013, the fund has assets totaling almost $904.00 million invested in 123 different holdings.
+As of March 05, 2014, the fund has assets totaling almost $1.03 billion invested in 121 different holdings.
 Its portfolio consists primarily of shares of large companies.

 According to the fund's prospectus: "The Fund's principal investment strategy is to invest its assets primarily in equity securities of companies that are considered to be undervalued.
 Although the Fund will invest primarily in U.S. securities, it may invest to a limited extent in foreign securities."